 - Target age range: Children

-- Target gender: Unisex/gender neutral with gender neutral colors
+- Target gender: Unisex/gender neutral with gender-neutral colours

 - Outdoor use only, will withstand inclement weather but it’s recommended that the enclosure is taken down in the winter a cover fitted.